mlodypatyk/7simul-counter/README.md

 # 7simul-counter

-Simple website to count 7-simul memo.
+Simple website with a tool to calculate 7-simul memo.